pgdr/talks/itdagene/PITCHME.md

 * Code is about communicating intent

-> _'Programs are meant to be read by humans and only incidentally for computers to execute.'_
+> _Programs are meant to be read by humans and only incidentally for computers to execute._ (Knuth)

---- Donald Knuth
+* decorators often improve readability